Simpson Writing Center

 Technology needs: Projector and laptop hookup

-About: This workshop provides an overview of the citation formats in a given course.
+About: This presentation provides an overview of the citation formats in a given course.
 The session will cover the basics of in-text and reference page formatting, when to cite, common citation signal phrases, and pros and cons of common citation generators.

 Technology needs: Projector and laptop hookup